“Hey, Alexa, what’s conversational commerce?”

 And on top of that, leaving a message in this way is still preferable to the old-style contact forms.
-So even if you’re a one person startup, the answer to our question was that it’s still an option worth considering.
+So even if you’re a one-person startup, we think that live chat is still an option worth considering.

 While live chat feels like a no-brainer, the question of whether to implement chatbots is a little more complex.

 When they work well, they can save you time and improve the user experience of your site.
 Plus, unlike your team, they can happily work round the clock – for free.
 But when they work badly, chatbots can simply be more hassle than they’re worth, frustrating users who are already in need of assistance.

 Our advice?
 Start small.
 Offer basic navigational help, and try combining this with the option to talk to a member of staff if they get stuck (or at least to be able to leave a message).